AsahiLinux/docs/Glossary.md

 ### F
 * **fuOS**: Custom OS, speculated to mean "fully untrusted OS".
+* **Fallback Recovery OS**: 2nd copy of recovery OS accessed by double clicking and holding power button to boot.
+Unlike 1TR is unable to change security state(settings).
+Can be distinguished from Recovery OS 1TR by Utilities missing "Start Security Utility" option under Utilities

 ### G
 * **GPT**: GUID Partition Table: A partition table format created for EFI/UEFI and now used on most modern systems.